 16. Sweetheart Cake

 But the cake was not so delicious.
 Some clever people made some changes.
-Today the cake of sugar wax gourd, wheat flour, cake powder, malt sugar, sesame, and other ingredients is very delicious, sweet, and crispy.
-That’s how sweetheart cake came about.
+Today, the Sweetheart Cake is made from a delightful combination of sugar wax gourd, wheat flour, cake powder, malt sugar, sesame, and other ingredients.
+The result is a delicious, sweet, and crispy cake that has captured the hearts of many.